SoftwareAG/webmethods-api-gateway/apigatewayservices/postmancollections/apis/alias-management/Readme.md

 # Alias Management

-* Alias Management service allows you to manage aliases in the API Gateway.
-Any user with the **'Manage aliases'** functional privilege can manage the aliases in API Gateway.
+* You need the 'Manage aliases' functional privilege to manage aliases in API Gateway.

 * An alias in API Gateway holds environment-specific property values that can be used in policy routing configurations.